 In really hot weather, hose off the coop roof to lower the temperature.
 Consider a baby pool with a couple inches of water in it for chickens to wade in.

 If you have electricity in your coop you can hang an electric fan off the run fence or inside the coop to provide a cooling breeze.
+Just keep in mind that chickens and their coops are dusty.
+Dirt and dust can cause motors to run hot, and even to catch fire, so keep any electrical items well maintained.

 A well-ventilated coop with good airflow will allow hot air to rise and will have enough openings for fresh air intake.
 Ventilation is important in summer and winter.
 As always, openings should be screened with hardware cloth for safety (not chicken wire and not window screening).